tcouch/rsd-talks/rsd/experiences.md

 * Started 2012
 * Helped UCL win over 1.5M in research income
-* Grown through grant funding from just me to a team of 8
+* Grown through grant funding from just me to a team of 10
-* Works with researchers from archaeology to astrophysics
+* Working with researchers from archaeology to astrophysics
-* Part of UCL Research IT Services [https://www.ucl.ac.uk/rits](https://www.ucl.ac.uk/research-it-services)

 Readable, reliable, and reproducible
 ---------------------------------